whole-communities-whole-health/hornsense-study-admin-docs/README.md

 # Hornsense Platform Usage
-This documentation is for research study admins who use the Hornsense platform to track participants in a research study.
+This documentation is for study research coordinators who use the Hornsense platform to track participants in research studies.
 These instructions are not comprehensive and instead only cover regularly confused parts of the platform.

 ## Table of Contents